LeilaDarabi/Agile-Scrum-Tutorial/README.md

 Testing is a crucial part of each sprint, ensuring that the delivered product increment meets quality standards.
 This might include testing features such as a login button to demonstrate progress.

 In summary, Agile development is characterized by its incremental approach, with new work items pulled from the product backlog and released every two weeks.
-This iterative process allows for continuous improvement and adaptation throughout the development cycle.
+This iterative process allows for continuous improvement and adaptation throughout the development cycle. this cycel called Build and the Release.

+## What is SCRUM?
+- SCRUM is one of the Agile Software development framework.
+- SCRUM is the most popular Agile Software development framework.
+- SCRUM is a lightweight framework that helps people teams and organizations generate value through adaptive solutions for complex problems.
+- SCRUM employs an iterative, incremental approach to optimize predictability and to control risk.
+- SCRUM is easy to understand but difficult to master.
+-  SCRUM is founded on empiricism and learn thinking.
+     -  empiricism asserts that knowlwdge come from experience and making decisions based on what is observed.
+     -  Learn thinking reduces waste and focuses on the essentials.